Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 Entrance fees

 The entrance fee to Wadi Rum for foreigners is 5 JD.
-Luckily, if you have Jordan Pass, it is already included.
-The officers in Wadi Rum Visitor Office check and stamp the pass, but nobody really asked us for it any other time.
+Luckily, if you have a Jordan Pass, it is already included.
+The officers in the Wadi Rum Visitor Office check and stamp the pass, but nobody really asked us for it any other time.

 When to go to Wadi Rum?